DrMxrcy/rclonebrowser-docker/README.md

 Tested and working on Synology and QNAP, but should work on any x86_64 devices.

 Thanks to @jlesage for a great base image for GUI apps.

+Thanks to @romancin for the work that was done

 Instructions:
 - Map any local port to 5800 for web access